fudab/fudab.github.io/covid-19/us.md

   </tr>
   <tr>
     <td class="tg-cly1">(b) The spacial spread of COVID-19 by April 12, 2020.
 The number of infected is displayed on a logarithmic scale.</td>
     <td class="tg-cly1">(c) The state level growth of confirmed cases.
-The curve in a panel repre- sents the number of cumulative infected people in the state and the histogram indicates the number of new infected people everyday.</td>
+The curve in a panel represents the number of cumulative infected people in the state and the histogram indicates the number of new infected people everyday.</td>
   </tr>
   <tr>
     <td colspan="2">Figure 1: Summary of the COVID-19 information by April 12, 2020.
 The color code in (a) and (c) corresponds to the partisan voting index (PVI) by each state.</td>